 The compiler provides support for numerous extensions to the C and C++ languages.
-For example, some GNU compiler extensions are supported.
-The compiler has several modes where compliance to a source language is either enforced or relaxed:
+For example, it supports some GNU compiler extensions.
+The compiler has several modes in which compliance to a source language is either enforced or relaxed:

 Strict mode In strict mode the compiler enforces compliance with the language standard relevant to the source language.